Accessible communication formats

 Captioned and audio described videos

-Many social channels will automatically generate captions or descriptions (Youtube, Facebook etc).
-But do note they may not be correct.
-Don’t forget to edit these and add further context for accuracy.
+Many social media channels will automatically generate captions or descriptions (YouTube, Facebook etc), but they’re not always correct.
+Don’t forget to edit your captions and add further context for accuracy.

 Transcripts

 There are loads of transcript generators, depending on the device and platform.
-Some social channels allow you to download the captions/audio descriptions straight off your video.
+Some social media channels allow you to download the captions/audio descriptions straight off your video.
 This makes it simple to turn them into transcripts.
-There are also speech-to-text mobile apps and many AI bots help this service now.
-It’s worth investigating to find one you trust and can afford before relying on the exhaustive process of note-taking.
+There are also speech-to-text mobile apps and many artificial intelligence (AI) bots help this service now.
+It’s worth investigating to find one you trust and can afford before relying on the exhaustive process of notetaking.

 The one thing we know about sharing information is that it's not just what you say, it's how you say it and how the other person hears it.